cotalabs/estate/README.md

 ```

 The only requirements that Estate has are:
-* The `DATABASE_URL` which leverages the [Django Database URL plugin](https://github.com/kennethreitz/dj-database-url) style confirguration, so if you'd like to use MySQL you can easily
+* The `DATABASE_URL` which leverages the [Django Database URL plugin](https://github.com/kennethreitz/dj-database-url) style configuration, so if you'd like to use MySQL you can easily
 * The Django [SECRET_KEY](https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-SECRET_KEY) variable
 * The docker socket is needed because Estate runs terraform in the context of another other docker container that it spins up on demand - the docker socket requires the docker container to run in privileged mode

 Configuration
 -------------

-Estate is a Django application, this means it can have complex configuration, many plugins added to it which add additional features and configuration.
+Estate is a Django application; this means it can have complex configuration with many plugins added to it which add additional features and configuration.
 As such we've tried to keep the core configuration needed down to just environment variables.
-That being said we want to make it's configuration as flexiable and pluggable as possible so we've exposed a way to plugin a normal django configuration file as well.
+That said, we want to make its configuration as flexible and pluggable as possible, so we've exposed a way to plugin a normal django configuration file as well.

 The main environment variables that Estate will pickup are as follows: